Katsina Revolutionises Agriculture with N36bn

 Francis Sardauna in Katsina

-The Katsina State Government has expended the sum of N36 billion on the procurement of 20,000 metric tonnes of fertilizer for farmers, 722 motorcycles and knapsack sprayers for agricultural extension workers.
+The Katsina State Government has expended the sum of N36 billion to procure 20,000 metric tons of fertilizer for farmers, 722 motorcycles, and knapsack sprayers for agricultural extension workers.

 He said the sum of N21.7 billion was also expended for the procurement of 400 tractors with accessories, 2,000 hand planters and 10 combine harvesters for farmers across the 34 local government areas of the state.

-He explained that the state government had revamped the Songhai Farm Centre, seven zonal produce stores and cotton value chain for all-year-round farming activities at the cost of N790,558,800.
+Lawal explained the state government had revamped the Songhai Farm Centre, seven zonal produce stores and cotton value chain for all-year-round farming activities at the cost of N790,558,800.

-“In order to utilize the services of the earlier mentioned 722 extension workers, 54,150 moringa seedlings were distributed to farmers across the state, while a total of 150 women were trained and empowered on backyard gardening and formulation of nutritive food supplement,” Lawal added.
+“In order to utilize the services of the earlier mentioned 722 extension workers, 54,150 moringa seedlings were distributed to farmers across the state, while a total of 150 women were trained and empowered on backyard gardening and formulation of nutritive food supplement.”